 Student Business Plan Competition

 Attention ADA Students—Do you have an entrepreneurial spirit and a desire to create your own destiny?
 Do you have an interest in private practice ownership or audiology clinic management?
-If so, it’s time to get down to business and get prepared for the ADA 2021 Student Business Plan Competition!
-Contestants will build an audiology practice from the ground up.
+If so, it’s time to get down to business and get prepared for the ADA 2022 Student Business Plan Competition.

-Contestants must be ADA student members in good standing and must be listed as students at some time during calendar year 2021.
+Contestants must be ADA student members in good standing and must be listed as students at some time during calendar year 2022.
+Students may participate in the competition individually or as part of a two-person team.
+No more than two people may participate as a team.

 Business plans will be judged based on the following criteria: